Arjun Ohri joined Facebook Blueprint to talk about the future of messenger marketing for businesses and brands.

 So really how would you define large Enterprises if you don’t mind me asking?

 Good question.
 So large Enterprises are the ones that tend to require a lot of integration with their other systems that generally have multiple teams within their, within their organization that you have to work with to make sure the experience is approved and works across these multiple organizations.
-Often times, there’s a lot more requirements for integrating with other forms of software.
+Often times, there are a lot more requirements for integrating with other forms of software.
 And to be honest.
 This is actually where Christian and Snaps, his company, is really, really excels, and they have a lot of experience in it.
 So.
 Yeah, you know that said one point that I think I’d want to get across, Is that even if you are a large Enterprise you don’t have to spend months and months to get everything integrated to get value over, out of Messenger.

 The nice part about it is you can have a go to market strategy doesn’t matter if you’re like a one-person Shopify store or if you’re doing a billion dollars plus in sales online.
-You can get started with the most with the most common flows, which is you know, how do you welcome customers to your site?
+You can get started with the most common flows, which is you know, how do you welcome customers to your site?

-How do you give them abandoned cart messages, receipts, shipping notifications, automate some customer support.
+How do you give them abandoned cart messages, receipts, shipping notifications, automate some customer support?
 And that starts, is as little as nine dollars.
 And then that said if you want to invest in sponsored messages to re-engage customers after the fact those, the price, the cost is really as much as a business wants to invest.

 What we are seeing is over 30x ROAS for some of our customers who are using it.
 Blenders Eyewear is a great example of a sunglasses company based in San Diego.
-That you know the one that when they run a promotion it’s very few and far between they have a really they have a high quality product, but you know when the do run the promotion they’ve used sponsored messages to reach out to really really like, segmented groups of people with a personalized message and those are converting at 30x ROAS plus and that just outperforms any other channel.
+That you know the one that when they run a promotion it’s very few and far between they have a really they have a high-quality product, but you know when they do run the promotion they’ve used sponsored messages to reach out to really really like, segmented groups of people with a personalized message and those are converting at 30x ROAS plus and that just outperforms any other channel.

 So, you know if you’re getting a 30x ROAS and your cost is really like how do I put more money into it?
 That’s the question that you’re asking.

 And then likewise for click to Messenger ads, you know, we don’t recomm– we don’t, it doesn’t have to be a massive a multi-thousand, a multi-million dollar investment into ads.
-You can run basic test to see what kind of conversion you’re getting, and then use those as the ability to really decide how to invest further.
+You can run a basic test to see what kind of conversion you’re getting, and then use those as the ability to really decide how to invest further.